Boldklubben af 1967

-Boldklubben af 1967 (also known as B-67 or B-67 Nuuk) is a sports club from Greenland based in Nuuk.
+Boldklubben af 1967 (also known as B67 or B67 Nuuk) is a sports club from Greenland based in Nuuk.
 They compete in football, badminton and handball.
 In 2016 they won the Coca Cola GM by defeating Nagdlunguaq-48 3–1.
 In the 1980s they were a small club in the heart of Nuuk.
 They mainly focused on youth development during the mid-1980s, significantly helping this side's rise to fame.

 B-67 took part in many competitions but went without a trophy for 25 years.
 In 1993, the club began to grow with the signings of elite Nordic players and training facilities grew, massively impacting the squad.
 With better coaching, this B-67 side won 85% of their senior matches and played in 8 finals after 1988, yet winning none.

-Eleven players from B-67 Nuuk played for the Greenland national football team.
-In the Island Games, they placed 5th.
+Many players from B-67 Nuuk have played for the Greenland national football team, with 8 in the 19 man squad that got seventh in the 2023 Island Games.

 B-67 played several matches against teams in Iceland and the Faroe Islands with an average win rate of 74%.
 They had success in Copenhagen, Reykjavík, and Tórshavn.
 The U-19 team had many successes in Malmö particularly, with a win rate of 84%.

 Since then, they have gone on to win many championships (a record 13 times) making history in the country's capital.
 They have proven successful against local rivals, with a current win rate of 82%, the highest being at 91% in 2008 and lowest in 2020, 78%.
-Despite this, they are regarded as the most stylish playing team in the league's history, with hopes for European play soon.

 In other sports, they also play badminton and handball.